Breakfast: Eating Healthy On The Run

 For many of us, breakfast is something quick we grab as we're running out the door, or maybe even a meal we skip completely.
 It's easy to grab a packaged bar from the cupboard when we're in a rush, or think we'll make up for it at lunch.
 But oftentimes, packaged foods have added sugars and unhealthy fats, and won't keep you full and energized until lunch.
 Here are some homemade breakfast options that are better for you, and easy to make.

-• Take muffins, for example.
+• Homemade muffins.
 Instead of buying muffins at the coffee shop or grocery store (which can be jumbo-sized with little nutritional value) you can make your own muffins with healthy ingredients like fruit, nuts and whole wheat flour.
 Make them on a weekend and freeze them.
 Put one in your bag and it will be thawed and ready to eat by the time you get to work or school.

-• Try a homemade smoothie.
+• DIY smoothie.
 Smoothies are a great way to increase your fruit intake, and they're easy to make.
 A basic smoothie is just frozen fruit, low-fat milk or yogurt and 100% fruit juice, processed together in a blender until smooth.
 Experiment with different fruits to find out what you like.
 You can even add fresh vegetables to the mix!

 Basic Berry Smoothie Recipe